ng0227/WorldFoodIndiaHackathon2017/README.md

 - Recipes of food category wise<br />
 - Nutrition value of each recipe<br />
 - Resources like youtube videos will be shown for recipe of different dishes<br />

+##### 4. Reduce food wastage:
+- Shows information of extra food products their expiry dates in godowns and departmental stores & provide the needy BPL families, NGO and for calamity affected areas with these products to prevent food wastage.